jlevy/og-equity-compensation/README.md

 As already discussed, employees can get restricted stock, stock options, or RSUs.
 The tax consequences for each of these is dramatically different.

-🚧 Structure: These are not the first things discussed, so again, roadmap of all tax information (the two chapters) will be helpful.
-Transitions!

 ### 83(b) elections

-Okay, this is not a fun one.
+Okay, we are now ready to describe one of the most important and complex decisions you may need to make regarding stock options.

-As a few cursory Google searches will indicate, a lot of people try to explain it, and it’s usually still pretty opaque after reading one of these blog posts.
+As a few cursory Google searches for “83(b) election” will indicate, many a confusing blog post has been dedicated to this subject.
 But if you’ve made it this far, some of this should be easier to follow.

 - Generally, restricted stock is taxed as ordinary income